José Godoy: Seattle Mariners

 On November 20, 2020, Godoy signed a minor league contract with the Seattle Mariners organization.
 He was assigned to the Triple-A Tacoma Rainiers to begin the 2021 season.
 On May 20, 2021, Godoy was selected to the 40-man roster and promoted to the major leagues for the first time.
 Godoy made his MLB debut that night against the San Diego Padres as a replacement for fellow backstop Tom Murphy.
 Godoy also became the 20,000th player in MLB history.
 In his rookie campaign, Godoy appeared in 16 major league games, hitting .162/.225/.189 with 3 RBI.

 Minnesota Twins

 On March 13, 2022, Godoy was claimed off waivers by the San Francisco Giants.
-Godoy was subsequently waived by the Giants and claimed by the Minnesota Twins on March 17, 2022.
-He was designated for assignment on April 6, 2022.
+Godoy was subsequently waived by the Giants and claimed by the Minnesota Twins on March 17.
+Godoy was designated for assignment on April 6.
 On April 10, Godoy was sent outright to the Triple-A St. Paul Saints.
 On April 23, the Twins promoted Godoy to the major leagues.
-On August 1, 2022, Godoy was designated for assignment.
+He made two appearances for the Twins, going 0-for-3 with two walks.
+On August 1, Godoy was designated for assignment by Minnesota.